proteinreport/proteinreport.org/content/events/investors-perspective-accelerators-vs-incubators/index.md

 weight: 5000
 uuid: 7357
 ---
-<p>In the first half of the year, U.S. alternative meat, egg, and dairy companies raised 14% more—more than $850 million—than they had raised in the entirety of 2019, which was also a record-breaking year, according to the Good Food Institute, an organization that tracks the industry.
-“Cultivated” or “cell-based” meat companies, growing food from animal cells, raised 417% more than in all of 2019.
-In part, it’s a continuation of a long-term trend.
+In the first half of the year, U.S. alternative meat, egg, and dairy companies raised 14% more---more than \$850 million---than they had raised in the entirety of 2019, which was also a record-breaking year, according to the Good Food Institute, an organization that tracks the industry.
+"Cultivated" or "cell-based" meat companies, growing food from animal cells, raised 417% more than in all of 2019.
+In part, it's a continuation of a long-term trend.
 If you are thinking about starting your own alternative protein company then this session is a must-attend!
-Join Christian Cadeo, Managing Partner, and Dr. Dalal AlGhawas, Program Director of Big Idea Ventures.</p>
+Join Christian Cadeo, Managing Partner, and Dr. Dalal AlGhawas, Program Director of Big Idea Ventures.